PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

 ### 3.2 MPLS Forwarding Table

-Validate SR label installation:
+Validate that SR labels are installed properly:
 ```bash
 show mpls forwarding
 show mpls forwarding labels 16001 16022
 ```

-SR labels 16001-16022 should be installed with correct next-hops.
-Expect:
-- **Pop Label** action for directly connected node-SIDs
-- **Swap** operations for remote node-SIDs via optimal IGP paths
+SR labels `16001–16022` should be installed with correct next-hops. **Pop Label** is expected for directly connected node-SIDs, while **Swap** is used for remote node-SIDs along optimal IGP paths.

 ### 3.3 Node-SID Verification

-Verify each device's Node-SID:
+Confirm that each device's Node-SID is correctly advertised and installed:
 ```bash
 show segment-routing prefix-sid-map ipv4
 show ospf database segment-routing detail
 ```

-Each loopback should have its assigned index advertised in OSPF and installed in the MPLS forwarding table.
+Each loopback should have its assigned index advertised in OSPF and installed into the MPLS forwarding table.

 ---